illusoryemotion/cmdfix.nvim/README.md

 ### Notes

 - The native `:cabbrev` command can be used for defining abbreviations in command line mode.
-However, they are rather impratical as the expansion can be triggered anywhere in the command line.
+However, they are rather impractical as the expansion can be triggered anywhere in the command line.